shonenada/reincublog/README.rst

 Posts have the following fields:

+Author
+    A user that is shown as the author.

 Title
     Title of the post, used to generate the URL as well as reference the post in the site.